Calibration Results Check and Analysis

 In the Calculate extrinsic parameters step, view the error point cloud in the right Point cloud viewer panel after the calibration calculation is complete.

-The error point cloud shows the deviation between the calculated value and the actual value of the circles on the calibration board.
+The error point cloud shows the deviation between the calculated value and the actual value of the circles on the calibration board at each calibration point.
 For the detailed description, please refer to Error Point Cloud Description. -

 In general, the standards for acceptable calibration error in the point cloud are as follows: